How we protect public pages, private portals, payments, and alert data.

 Email, SMS, WhatsApp, and push use external providers plus delivery logs for support, opt-out, and abuse control.

-Forms, public APIs, wait cards, alerts, login, payments, and ad events use limits and validation to reduce spam, bots, and abuse.
+Forms, public pages, wait cards, alerts, login, payments, and ad events use limits and validation to reduce spam, bots, and abuse.

 We prefer storing only what is needed to operate, bill, audit, improve, and protect service.
 Request identifiers should be protected or aggregated where practical.

-Tokens, keys, webhooks, and connection strings should live in environment variables or secure storage, not public pages or published repositories.
+Private settings and connection details should live in secure storage, not public pages or published repositories.

 Report suspected security issues through contact.
 Include URL, time, steps, and evidence.
 Do not exploit, download others' data, disrupt service, or publish details before review.